sass/sass/doc-src/SASS_REFERENCE.md

 The `@warn` directive prints the value of a SassScript expression to the standard error output stream.
-It's useful for libraries that need to warn users of deprecations or recovering from minor coding mistakes.
+It's useful for libraries that need to warn users of deprecations or recovering from minor mixin usage mistakes.
 There are two major distinctions between `@warn` and `@debug`:

 1. You can turn warnings off with the `--quiet` command-line option or the `:quiet` Sass option.
-2. A stylesheet trace will be printed out along with the message so that the user being warned can see where they are calling from their code.
+2. A stylesheet trace will be printed out along with the message so that the user being warned can see where their styles caused the warning.

 Usage Example: